Before You Get Started

 Model 4: Family Care Homes or Host Family Model

 In this model, respite is offered in the provider's home.
-This could be the home of a staff person from a respite program, a family day care home, a trained volunteer's family home, or a licensed foster home used only for respite stays.
+This could be the home of a staff person from a respite program, a family day care home, a trained volunteer's family home, or a licensed foster or group home used for respite stays.
 Offering respite in a provider's home enables an individual to receive services in a more familiar setting.
 It is recommended that homes used under this model be licensed under state regulations governing foster homes or similar homes used for group care.

 Model 5: Respite Center-based Model